mittinatten/freesasa/doc/doxy_main.md

     CHAIN Y :    4681.83

-These two calculations
-plus the regular one are output sequentially, separated by a line of '#'-signs.

 @section CLI-select Selecting groups of atoms

 The option `--select` can be used to define groups of atoms whose